Tennessee State Prison: Second structure (1898–1992)

-The new prison was built by Enoch Guy Elliott who was married to Lady Ida Beasley Elliott (missionary to Burma).
-Gov. Turney made Enoch Guy Elliott the chief warden of the old prison.
+The new prison was built by Enoch Guy Elliott, who was married to Lady Ida Beasley Elliott, a missionary to Burma.
+Governor Peter Turney made Enoch Guy Elliott the chief warden of the old prison.
 Enoch used mostly prison labor to build the new prison.

 Construction costs for this second Tennessee State Penitentiary exceeded US$500,000 (US$12.3 million in 2007 dollars), not including the price of the land.
 The prison's 800 cells opened to receive prisoners on February 12, 1898, and that day admitted 1,403 prisoners, creating immediate overcrowding.
 To a greater or lesser extent, overcrowding persisted throughout the next century.

 The original Tennessee State Penitentiary on Church Street was demolished in 1898, and salvageable materials were used in the construction of outbuildings at the new facility, creating a physical link from 1831 to the present.

-The second Tennessee State Penitentiary had its share of problems.
-In 1902, seventeen prisoners blew out the end of one wing of the prison, killing one inmate and allowing the escape of two others who were never recaptured.
+Several notable incidents have occurred at the second Tennessee State Penitentiary.
+On August 4, 1902, sixteen prisoners blew out the end of one wing of the prison and escaped; one of the inmates was shot and killed by guards.
+Two of those who escaped were never recaptured.
 Later, a group of inmates seized control of the segregated white wing and held it for eighteen hours before surrendering.
 In 1907 several convicts commandeered a switch engine and drove it through a prison gate.
 In 1938 inmates staged a mass escape.
 Several serious fires ignited at the penitentiary, including one that destroyed the main dining room.
 Riots occurred in 1975 and 1985.

 In 1989, the Tennessee Department of Correction opened a new penitentiary, the Riverbend Maximum Security Institution at Nashville.
 The second Tennessee State Penitentiary closed in June 1992.
 As part of the settlement in a class action suit, Grubbs v.
-Bradley (1983), the Federal Court issued a permanent injunction prohibiting the Tennessee Department of Correction from ever again housing inmates at the Tennessee State Prison.
+Bradley (1982), the Federal Court issued a permanent injunction in 1993, prohibiting the Tennessee Department of Correction from ever again housing inmates at the Tennessee State Prison.

-The former prison was severely damaged by an EF3 tornado in the tornado outbreak of March 2–3, 2020.
+After it was closed, the former prison was used as a filming location, but the interior was declared off-limits in 2011 due to asbestos.
+The building was severely damaged by an EF3 tornado in the tornado outbreak of March 2–3, 2020.